taylorsongj/cs131_notes_dev/_chapters/recognition/visual_bag_of_words.md

 order: 13 # Lecture number for 2020
 ---

-You can start your notes here before you start diving into specific topics under each heading.
-This is a useful place to define the topic of the day and lay out the structure of your lecture notes.
-You'll edit the Markdown file, in this case template.md, which will automatically convert to HTML and serve this web page you're reading!

-The table of contents can link to each section so long as you match the names right (see comments in template.md for more elaboration on this!).
-This Markdown to HTML mapping doesn't like periods in the section titles and won't link them from the table of contents, so use dashes instead if you need to.

 - [Introduction](#introduction)
 - [Origins of feature representation](#origins-of-feature-representation)
 	- [Origin 1 Texture recognition](#origin-1-Texture-recognition)